pierrce/weekendinterviewprep/README.md

 ### VRTK

 For time saving purposes, I'm going to be using [VRTK](https://vrtoolkit.readme.io/) for the movement and interactions within Virtual Space.

+### Textures

+All custom textures will be from [textures.com](https://textures.com/).
+The materials will be made by myself within Unity with these textures.
+Normal maps will be created by myself using a Paint.net normalizer plugin.